Whitehorse: How To Spend 24 Hours In The Yukon Capital

 If you’re into lighter fare like a pastry and coffee, I can recommend The Claim.
 While I didn’t physically go here, we had a box of pastries from here on a day trip and I ate most of it compared to the rest of my group.
 I actually keep thinking about their squares and cheesecake.
 I wish I had a photo!!!

 Just a few steps away from the Edgewater Hotel was the Dirty Northern Public House.
 My group came here on a day we were to go to Kluane so I was a bit glum but the kale salad with wild salmon gave me life.
-Look at the color of that salmon!
+Look at the colour of that salmon!
 I would definitely come back here again even just for drinks but I did like my salad and appetizers.

 Wild Canadian salmon is the best

-Antoinette’s is an international restaurant with Carribean flavors in Whitehorse named after its proprietress and chef.
+Antoinette’s is an international restaurant with Carribean flavours in Whitehorse named after its proprietress and chef.
 We came here for a dinner one evening and I had a tasty jerk chicken dish.
 It was a different take on the classic but delicious nonetheless.
 Oh and a creme brulee and my most northerly mojito.

 Where To Have A Drink In Whitehorse

 I’m a big fan of craft breweries so when we made a stop for some beer and snack at Winterlong Brewery, I was a happy girl.
 I love to try the local breweries when I’m traveling.
 Now a resident of San Diego which is a capital of craft breweries, I like to see what’s happening in other cities.
 I was a fan of their High Noon Hefeweizen.